 Some of the more common types of germs that have been identified as being transmitted via food include:

 - Clostridium perfringens

 In most cases, restaurants and other food suppliers can prevent the outbreak and spread of foodborne illnesses by establishing and following strict food safety protocols with regard to how food products and ingredients are stored, handled, prepared and served.

 Additionally, it is important to engender a culture where employees who are ill do not feel pressured to work while sick.
-Providing paid sick time and implementing strict policies for sending home employees who experience worrisome symptoms can be effective in preventing contamination.
+Providing paid sick time for sick employees and implementing strict policies for sending sick employees home can be effective in preventing contamination.

 If you or a loved one contracted a foodborne illness and suffered harm, injury or financial losses as a result, it is important to explore your legal options.
 Call an attorney at our Columbus law firm at 877-450-2697 or contact us online today.